 Every startup needs money, especially in the early days of your business.
 There are loads of expenses in the startup world, including marketing, advertising, operations, and personnel.
-But you don’t need to rely solely on traditional bank loans for capital.
+But you don’t need to rely solely on traditional bank loans for capital or equity fundraising.
 Here are a few creative ways to fund your startup outside of a traditional bank loan.

 Family and friends

 Don’t discount your personal network along the road to entrepreneurship.
 These are the people closest to you, who believe in your and want to see you succeed.
 They won’t care as much about proven revenue, business plans, or other hard assets that traditional lenders require.
 However, you should still treat family and friend loans as true business loans.
 Write everything down in “paperwork” and include promissory notes and a date of payback to keep it legitimate.